Talk Back (album)

 Talk Back is the debut album from American rapper Kembe X. It was released on July 15, 2016 on iTunes, Spotify, and Tidal.

 Background

-The album was produced by Bentley Hazelwood, Hippie Sabotage, The Antydote, Crooklin, DJ Fu, Aaron Bow, Teddy Walton and AK7RA.
+The album contains 14 tracks and it was produced by Bentley Hazelwood, Hippie Sabotage, The Antydote, Crooklin, DJ Fu, Aaron Bow, Teddy Walton and AK7RA.
 Guest features include long time friend Alex Wiley, as well as Zacari P and Roméo Testa.

 Singles

 On November 2, 2015, Kembe X released the first single from Talk Back titled "Buried Alive", with the title track coming out the following week.
 On January 6, 2016, the third single "Squad Day (Work Week)" was released.
 In June, two more songs, "10 Feet Tall" and "Welcome to America", were released to further promote the project.

 Critical reception

 Writing for Exclaim!, Leandre Nawej praised the album's "distinct sense of self-awareness and social commentary".